videojs/video.js/COLLABORATOR_GUIDE.md

 ## Landing a PR

-Landing a PR is fairly easy given that we can use the Github UI for it.
+Landing a PR is fairly easy given that we can use the GitHub UI for it.

-When using the big green button on github, make sure the "squash and merge" is selected -- it should be the only allowed option.
+When using the big green button on GitHub, make sure the "squash and merge" is selected -- it should be the only allowed option.
 If a PR has two features in it and should be merged as two separate commits, either ask the contributor to break it up into two, or follow the [manual steps](#langing-a-pr-manually).

 The commit message should follow our [conventional changelog conventions][conventions].
 They are based on the angularjs changelog conventions.
 The changelog is then generated from these commit messages on release.

-The first line of the commit message -- the header and first text box on github -- should be prefixed with a type and optional scope followed by a short description of the commit.
+The first line of the commit message -- the header and first text box on GitHub -- should be prefixed with a type and optional scope followed by a short description of the commit.
 The type is required.
 Two common ones are `fix` and `feat` for bug fixes and new features.
 Scope is optional and can be anything.

 The body should contain extra information, potentially copied from the original comment of the PR.